| Comparative

 Agreement between

-the national party and the PTF on the reform of aid conditions
+the national party and the PTF on the reform of aid conditions In 1997 a large group

 of donor's started an experimental approach related to aid for development